 Exploring the Coca-Cola Space Science Center

 The apple didn’t fall far from the tree.
 I’m a huge Star Trek fan, while my husband prefers hard science fiction.
-When there’s a chance to encourage their interest in astronomy, science and space exploration, we seize it.
+So, when there’s a chance to encourage their interest in astronomy, science and space exploration, we seize it.

 That’s why in August 2011, we checked them out of school (with their principal’s blessing) to go to the Kennedy Space Center and watch the launch of the Juno spacecraft.
 They were wildly excited to see a live rocket launch.
 It was loud.
 It was exciting, and it was spectacular!